criipto/we-are-hiring/README.md

 Most of these schemes are exposed over proprietary, non-standard protocols.
 Criipto shrink-wraps these in an easy-to-use industry-standard interface, and also provides a self-service management interface where our customers can set up the required configuration.

+## The Workplace
+We favor a blend of 'at the office' and remote work - let us know what your preferences are, so we can work out the details together.